-How are the HemiCAP[®] & OVO[®] implants different from traditional Total Shoulder Systems?
+How is the HemiCAP[®] different?

-- They are custom matched and fit to the patient's joint size and shape - Screw fixation provides a stable implant - Significantly less cartilage and bone is removed than traditional joint replacements - It is placed into the surface rather than on top, leaving the joint less surgically altered - Joint motion and natural anatomy of the shoulder is preserved resulting in No Activity Restrictions - May be performed on an outpatient basis.
-Less time in the hospital.
+- It is custom matched and fit to the patient's joint size and shape - Screw fixation provides a stable implant - Significantly less cartilage and bone is removed than traditional joint replacements - It is placed into the surface rather than on top, leaving the joint less surgically altered - Joint motion and natural anatomy of the shoulder is preserved so no bridges are burned - May be performed on an outpatient basis

-How long will the HemiCAP® & OVO® implants last?
+How long will the HemiCAP[®] implant last?

-Your surgeon expects the device

-to last as long as similar metallic devices.
+Your surgeon expects the device to last as long as similar metallic devices.
 However, it will depend on your general health, activity level, and adherence to your doctor's orders following surgery.
-Currently over 100,000 patients have been treated with Arthrosurface[®] implants and many have hit the 10 year mark!
+Currently over 50,000 patients have been treated with Arthrosurface[®] implants and many have hit the 10 year mark!